MicrosoftDocs/dynamics365smb-docs/financials/design-details-central-concepts-of-the-planning-system.md

 The field can be manually set by the user, however, in some cases it will be set automatically by the system.
 The fact that planning flexibility can be manually set by the user is important, because it makes it easy to adapt the usage of the feature to different workflows and business cases.

-For more information about how this field is used, see [Design Details: Transfers in Planning](../Topic/Design%20Details:%20Transfers%20in%20Planning.md).
+For more information about how this field is used, see [Design Details: Transfers in Planning](design-details-transfers-in-planning.md).

 ## Order Planning
 The basic supply planning tool represented by the **Order Planning** window is designed for manual decision making.
 It does not consider any planning parameters and is therefore not discussed further in this document.
-For more information on the Order Planning feature, refer to Help in Microsoft Dynamics NAV.
+For more information on the Order Planning feature, refer to Help in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 > [!NOTE]
 >  It is not advisable to use Order Planning if the company already uses the planning or requisition worksheets.
 Supply orders created through the **Order Planning** window may be changed or deleted during the automated planning runs.
 This is because the automated planning run uses planning parameters and these may not be considered by the user who made the manual plan in the Order Planning window.